-Due to Acciona's high sectoral diversification and the large number of countries in which it operates, the control of compliance with the regulations that affect it is particularly exhaustive.
+Due to Acciona's high sectoral and jurisdictional diversification, the control of compliance with the regulations that affect it is particularly exhaustive.
 Each management level is responsible for complying with the internal rules and procedures applicable to its activity.

 Risks derived from conduct that is unethical or contrary to integrity.